blakeb211/gl0/readme.txt

 	+verify postion to grid coord is working - done
 	+draw object positions to make sure its center of object - done +update grid node lists each frame - done

+	NOTES
+	+keep separate list of stationary and moving objects +use distance squared instead of actual distance
+	+do a coarse check before doing a granular check +does collision checking need to be done every frame?

 level generator
 	terrain creation : generate levels and campaths